programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Second, Wordfish develops a scale to describe the polarization of words within a corpus, and then arranges those words along an analogous dimension to the document scale.
 Although the document scale is often the desired output of a Wordfish model, the placement of words along this scale is usually more informative than document scaling for understanding the overall meaning of the scale.

-Scaling documents is less inherently meaningful without additional information: including metadata about the source of documents (in this case, the partisanship of the video contributing the comment) can be very helpful for determining whether the greatest differences exist within a given data source, or between data sources.
+Scaling documents is less inherently meaningful without additional information.
+Metadata about the source of documents (in this case, the partisanship of the video contributing the comment) can be very helpful for determining whether the greatest differences exist within a given data source, or between data sources.
 For example, you might be able to see that comments from certain videos with shared perspectives are clustered together.

 ### Document Feature Matrices (DFM)